looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 Here, we'll move these lines into the `Resizer` class.
 Why a class (and why _Re_-sizer)?
 Later, this class will have more work to do: in the [Responsive Design]({{< relref "book/first-steps/responsive-design" >}} "Responsive Design") chapter, we'll set up automatic resizing whenever the browser window changes size.
 Creating it as a class gives us more scope to add functionality later without refactoring.

-Looking through the above lines, we can see that `Resizer` needs the container, the camera, and the renderer (`devicePixelRatio` is on {{< link path="book/appendix/javascript-reference/#global-scope" title="the global scope" >}}, which means it's available everywhere).
+Looking through the above lines, we can see that `Resizer` needs the container, the camera, and the renderer (`devicePixelRatio` is on [the global scope]({{< relref "book/appendix/javascript-reference#global-scope" >}} "the global scope"), which means it's available everywhere).
 Over in World, make sure `Resizer` is in the list of imports:

 {{< code from="0" to="6" file="worlds/first-steps/world-app/src/World/World.final.js" lang="js" linenos="true" hl_lines="6" caption="_**World.js**_: imports" >}}{{< /code >}}